lucianoengdev/Investimentos_x_Acidentes/README.md

 - Generates initial exploratory charts for fatal crashes, deaths, crash types and kilometer distribution.
 - Adjusts historical investment values using annual IPCA inflation.
 - Compares investment and fatal-crash patterns across concession phases.
-- Documents hotspot, vehicle, crash-type and investment findings for a technical article.
+- Documents hotspot, vehicle, crash-type and investment findings used in the final article.
-- Develops an occurrence-level machine learning extension in parallel with the article work.
+- Extends the original plan with occurrence-level machine learning experiments for fatal-crash classification.
+- Includes an article accepted for presentation and publication at ANPET 2026.

 ## What Is This?